 Joana Choumali b 1974, Abidjan, Cote D'Ivoire

 Choumali uses fine art photography to explore issues of identity and the full diversity of African cultures.
 Conceptual portraiture, mixed media and documentary work make up the full spectrum of her talents in this field.
 More recently she has started to embroider her photographs.

 Integrity is key to her work; her journalistic nature ensures she respects the whole story, not just going for the transient, dramatic shot.
-She states she is not here to judge only to observe and record taking the time to get to know her models well, (often up to 40 mins) and taking care to transcribe the testimonies of her subjects alongside the images.
+She states she is not here to judge only to observe and record the time taken to get to know her models well, (often up to 40 mins) and take care to transcribe the testimonials of her subjects alongside the images.

 Two of her most acclaimed series of photographs are: